 Want to learn more?
 Read about the difference between a purchase order and a purchase requisition.

+POs are one of several important documents used in the procurement process.
 Unsure which type of purchase order you need for your specific operations?
-Let’s help you out and look at the four types of purchase orders, briefly summarizing them:
+To better understand the PO process, let’s help you out and look at the four types of purchase orders, briefly summarizing them:

 - Standard POs are as simple as they come but also the most detailed; they’re ideal for one-off or sporadic orders where clarity is a must.

-- Planned POs do just what they say on the tin; they’re optimized for recurring commitments, so the biggest change is that delivery details such as the date and location for items are omitted.
+- Planned POs do just what they say on the tin; they’re optimized for recurring commitments.
+Planned purchase orders are similar to standard POs, but the biggest change is that delivery details such as the date and location for items are omitted.

-- Blanket POs are similar to a PPO in terms of omitted data, except the item quantity and sometimes even the price is also not included.
+- Blanket POs are similar to a PPO in terms of omitted data, except the item quantity and sometimes even the price and payment terms is also not included.
 The list of items otherwise remains.

 - Contract POs take the others’ omissions to the next level; the list of items doesn’t appear.
-This format is normally used to serve as a binding contract, hence the name.
+Purchase is made using this format of PO when all you need is a binding contract, hence the name.

 Noticing a pattern?
-All four of these formats continue to rely on data accuracy, resulting in informed and more effective purchase orders.
-Many businesses even automate purchase orders and take advantage of powerful new, transparent insights to improve their chances of a healthy, long-lasting vendor relationship.
+All four of these purchase orders depends on data accuracy, resulting in informed and more effective purchase orders.
+Many businesses even leverage P.O. automation to streamline the process and take advantage of powerful new, transparent insights to improve their chances of a healthy, long-lasting vendor relationship.
+This is a more effective alternative to the manual purchase order process which can be time-consuming and error-prone.

-What Does a PO Look Like and What Does it Contain?
+What Does a PO Look Like and What's Included in a Purchase Order Process?

-Using this example below, we can paint a clearer picture of what a purchase order looks like.
+Using this example below, we can paint a clearer picture of what the purchase order system looks like.
 Notice the specific contact and address details included.
-This indicates that the document is a standard purchase order, as explained earlier, as these details are retained and not omitted.
+This indicates that the document is a standard P.O., as explained earlier, as these details are retained and not omitted.

 Check out some great purchase order templates.

-- Data and content analysis to inform the order
+- Data and content analysis to inform the order.
+This process will dictate what to include in the order requisition to be sent for approval.

-- Purchase requisition complete, internal approval given to order
+- Purchase requisition complete, internal requisition team authorizes a purchase

-- Confirmation by the vendor that the order can be filled, acting as a binding contract
+- Confirmation of order details by the vendor.
+Upon confirmation that the products and services that you ordered can be fulfilled, the PO acts as a binding contract

-- Three-way matching to confirm purchase order number and contents
+- Three-way matching to confirm purchase order number and contents, after which you approve purchase orders

 - Payment and completion of order obligations by the vendor/your company

-The collective goal of these steps is simple: minimize hassle, make sure everyone is on the same page, and create a document that acts as a binding contract to ensure all parties deliver on their promises.
+The order is closed when final step in the purchase order process highlighted above is completed.
+The collective goal and benefits of using the purchase order management steps above is simple: minimize hassle, make sure everyone is on the same page, and create a document that acts as a binding contract to ensure all parties are aware of the terms and condition and deliver on their promises.
+This document plays an important role in controlling business purchases and managing procurement effectively.